FelixM141/emotiondetection/README.md

 Emotion Detection using Yunet as face detection, and trained with Roboflow dataset for Emotion Detection.

 # Dataset
-The pictures that were had both colored and gray pictures, to find the exact same pictures, go to:
+The pictures that we used, had both colored and gray pictures, to find the exact same pictures, go to:
 * https://universe.roboflow.com/pea-edu/emotion-recognition-5ohyf
     * All training, validation and test images were cropped to 320x320 pixels.